 5. Mount Takao

 Hop on a train from Shinjuku for a short ride out of town to enjoy the Japanese countryside and a hike up Mount Takao.
 The mountain, at only 599m in altitude, isn’t a particularly challenging climb but rewards with ancient temples, pristine fresh air and a number of hanami spots beneath the cherry blossom trees.
-For the best spot to see Sakura, hike a further 30 mins from the summit until you reach the Takaosan Senbonzakura area and enjoy the different varieties of trees in bloom.
-It’s also worth noting that several of the varieties of tree bloom around two weeks later than in central Tokyo.
+For the best spot to see sakura, hike a further 30 minutes from the summit until you reach the Takaosan Senbonzakura area and enjoy the different varieties of trees in bloom.
+It’s also worth noting that several of the varieties here bloom around two weeks later than in central Tokyo.